MSc FIEAust CPEng NER APEC Engineer IntPE(Aus) RPEQ

 In 2014, Martin completed a Bachelor of Construction Management degree at the University of Technology, Sydney (UTS).
 In 2017 he also completed a Masters of Philosophy degree (MPhil) in Material Science and Engineering at the University of New South Wales (UNSW).
 His research area was ‘grout acidification of ribbon anode in ICCP systems in concrete’.

-Martin is currently undertaking a PhD at the University of New South Wales (UNSW) on ‘the impact of concrete resistivity on the performance of electrochemical protection systems in chloride contaminated reinforced concrete structures’ and is due to complete this research in 2021.
+In 2022, Martin completed a PhD at the University of New South Wales (UNSW) on ‘the impact of concrete resistivity on "Concrete Resistivity Impact on the Design of Impressed Current Cathodic Protection Systems".